-So, which Macs can a SSD be installed in?
-It's an important thing to know, as there's no point in reading this article and learning all about SSDs if you can't even install one in your Mac – Or if your Mac already has a SSD built in, but you don't know it!
+So, which Macs can an SSD be installed in?
+It's an important thing to know, as there's no point in reading this article and learning all about SSDs if you can't even install one in your Mac.
+Or if your Mac already has an SSD built-in, but you don't know it!

-Basically, any Mac that has a user-replaceable hard disk can have a 3rd party SSD installed in it – These include the Classic MacBook Pro, the white Polycarbon MacBook, the Mac Mini and the iMac.
+Basically, any Mac that has a user-replaceable hard disk can have a 3rd party SSD installed in it.
+These include the Classic MacBook Pro, the white Polycarbon MacBook, the Mac Mini and the iMac.
 Therefore, if you own one of them, this article is for you.
-And as for the Retina MacBook Pro and the MacBook Air: If you already don't, you'll be pleased to know that they already have SSDs pre-installed; standard.
+As for the Retina MacBook Pro and the MacBook Air, if you don't already, you'll be pleased to know that they already have SSDs pre-installed, standard!

-There are four standard sizes of Solid State Drives: 64GB, 128GB, 256GB & 512GB – Although the 64GB size is pretty irrelevant these days, due to it’s small size and the fact that it only costs $20-$30 more to get a 128GB one, which is double the size.
-So in this article we'll just look at the latter three models.
+There are four standard sizes of Solid State Drives: 64GB, 128GB, 256GB and 512GB.
+Although the 64GB size is pretty irrelevant these days, due to its small size and the fact that it only costs $20-$30 more to get a 128GB one, which is double the size.
+So in this article, we'll just look at the latter three models.

 The primary reason people buy SSDs is because of the speed.
 Unlike HDDs, which use a spinning platter much like a DVD to store data, SSDs use electronic circuits to achieve the same goal.
 SSDs most closely resemble USB thumb drives and SD cards, in the way that they use electronic circuits with no moving parts to store data.
 SSDs are, however, much faster than USB sticks, as they use higher quality components and aren't slowed down by the sluggish USB interface.
 So, exactly how much faster are SSDs than traditional hard drives with spinning platters?

 Yet another secondary advantage of SSDs having no moving parts is the fact that they don't use up as much power.
-And while this doesn't matter much when it comes to desktop Macs, it's a note-worthy advantage when it comes to MacBooks (which SSDs are more commonly found in).
-The interesting thing is that SSDs neither read nor write data more energy-efficiently than HDDs – So how do they manage to be more energy-efficient overall?
+While this doesn't matter much when it comes to desktop Macs, it's a note-worthy advantage when it comes to MacBooks (which SSDs are more commonly found in). he interesting thing is that SSDs neither read nor write data more energy-efficiently than HDDs, so how do they manage to be more energy-efficient overall?